 Zach focused his degree in Adventure Education on the educational and interpersonal aspects of outdoor adventure with small groups.
 “It helps me understand students and clients needs on many levels; to know when to offer a challenge.
 They’re at a point of stretching, of growth, while they’re out there.
 My job is to have fun with people and meet them where they are.”

-Certified as a Wilderness First Responder and trained in wide range of skills like backpacking, climbing, sea kayaking and wilderness navigation, Zach spent the last three years guiding in the mountains and canyons of the U.S. Southwest and the nine years prior to that as a sail charter guide.
+Certified as a Wilderness First Responder and trained in a wide range of skills such as backpacking, climbing, sea kayaking and wilderness navigation, Zach spent the last three years guiding in the mountains and canyons of the U.S. Southwest and the nine years prior to that as a sail charter guide.
 His favorite part of leading a group is the chance he gets to share his passion for wild places, “to offer them the chance to interact with the world and each other in a very real way.”

 Artisan baking… or backcountry guiding?
 Native Germany… or adopted Eastern Sierra of California?
 Stella Moss doesn’t want to choose, so she mixes it all into her adventurous life.
 Born and raised just outside Munich, Stella first traveled abroad in high school to spend half a year in British Columbia interning for a sea kayaking company.
 Her love of the outdoors and guiding has only grown with time.